“What does it mean to move

 our place in the environment

-Oyster Cove is where in 1847 the dispossessed Tasmanian Aborigines who had survived exile on Flinders Island in the Bass Strait were relocated.
+Oyster Cove is where in 1847, the dispossessed Tasmanian Aborigines who had survived exile on Flinders Island in the Bass Strait were relocated.
 It had been a convict prison built on un-drained mudflats, and any heavy downpour of rain would flood the site.
-During the 37 years it was operational as housing for displaced Aboriginal people, it fell into increasing disrepair while at the same time, the number of detainees fell from 47 to 1, with the last, Truganini, relocated to Hobart in 1874 where she died twelve years later.
+During the 37 years it was operational as housing for Aboriginal people, it fell into increasing disrepair while at the same time, the number of detainees fell from 47 to 1, with the last, Truganini, relocated to Hobart in 1874 where she died two years later.
 Her death was opportunistically used by the government of the day to declare that the colony was rid of its “native population problem”.

 Dreams drip to stone.
 Barracks and salt marsh blaze